HeatherRemacle/exchangelabops/pages/feedback.md

 - If there is a typo, please include the selection of text that should be changed, along with the text to replace it.
 - If the issue is regarding some visual aspect of the site, please include a screenshot highlighting what you would like changed.
 - In general, please try to include as much information as possible.

+## Playbook Maintenance
+The site structure and theme are described in the [maintenance and development guide](/CITZ-IMB-playbook/maintenanceanddevelopment).

 <br>
 <br>